maptic/osurs/docs/MAINPAGE.md

 The **osurs** library contains the following modules with corresponding headers:

-- **`io.h`:** Input and output of networks and its strutures.
+- **`io.h`:** Input and output of networks and its structures.
-- **`network.h`:** Network for reservation optmization.
+- **`network.h`:** Network for reservation optimization.
 - **`optimize.h`:** Optimizing space utilization in reservation systems.
 - **`reserve.h`:** Connection routing, checking seat availability and reservation.
 - **`types.h`:** Data types of osurs.

-**Note:** The core functionality of **osurs** is in the `optimize.h` module.
+**Note:** The core functionality of **osurs** is optimizing reservations.
 There are already powerful routing algorithms for public transport, so the algorithm included here is minimal and only serves to book reservations on already known/found connections to the right segments of the trips (without transfers).